Dollar, stocks slip amid trade deal uncertainty

-Moody's warning on Britain's sovereign debt weighed on shares in London, while escalating violence in Hong Kong led Asian equities to post their worst day since August, boosting demand for the safe-haven yen and gold.
+Moody's warning on Britain's sovereign debt weighed on shares in London, while escalating violence in Hong Kong led Asian equities to their biggest daily decline since August, boosting demand for the safe-haven yen and Swiss franc.

 Trump said on Saturday that the U.S.-Sino trade talks were moving along "very nicely" but more slowly than he would have liked.
 He also said there had been incorrect reporting about U.S. willingness to lift tariffs.

-U.S. and Chinese officials last week said the two countries had agreed to roll back tariffs already in place in a "phase one" trade deal.
+Last week, U.S. and Chinese officials said they had agreed to roll back tariffs already in place in a "phase one" trade deal.

 The 16-month trade war between the world's largest economies has slowed global growth.
-Data over the weekend showed that China's producer prices fell the most in more than three years in October, underscoring the trade war's impact.
+Data over the weekend showed that China's producer prices fell the most in more than three years in October.

 "It's difficult to say who stands to lose more from this deal falling apart, but this last-minute jostling does not inspire confidence," said Craig Erlang, senior market analyst at PANDA Corp.